Home Resources Blog

 The devil is always in the detail, especially when it’s budgeting time.
 When we’re in business planning mode we’re looking at what worked well and what didn’t, as well as projecting most likely and stretch scenarios to plan the next year of cash flow.
 We need the detail to make an action plan to capitalize on opportunities or mitigate risks.

 When in planning mode, business leaders want to answer specific questions like: What quantity do we need to sell?
 How should we price our products?
 How much stock do I order and when?
-And to answer these questions, you need historical information and data at the transaction level – data that traditional top-down budgeting struggles to capture and house in a single, consolidated view.
+And to answer these questions, you need historical information and data at the transaction level – data that top-down planning models struggle to capture and house in a single, consolidated view.

 What is driver-based planning?

-Driver-based planning is a financial planning process that focuses on the activities (known as 'drivers') that impact business performance.
+Driver-based planning, also known as driver based budgeting, is a financial planning process that focuses on the activities (known as 'drivers') that impact business performance.
 It's based on the idea that certain activities drive business results, and if you can measure these activities, you can influence results.
 By linking budgets to the resources behind each activity, you can allocate the right mix of resources based on your desired outcome.
 This allows you to focus resources on the most critical factors that drive success and see how metrics from different teams across the business roll up to the financial statements.
 Additionally, driver-based planning helps you easily adjust your team's forecast based on real-time, reliable data and play out different scenarios to see the financial impact of different decisions.

 Driver-based planning creates a direct line of accountability between budget allocations and actual business results.
-This means that the budget is tied to the outcomes of specific activities, enabling a clear assessment of performance against established targets.
-By having commonly understood estimates built upon reasonable, mutually agreed business rules driving the budget, it becomes relatively easy to evaluate whether the allocated resources are being used effectively.
+This means that the budget is tied to the outcomes of specific activities, enabling a clear assessment of financial performance against established targets.
+By having commonly understood estimates built upon reasonable, mutually agreed business rules driving the budget, performance management becomes relatively easy.
 Furthermore, driver-based planning brings flexibility into budgeting and planning processes, allowing for adjustments in resource allocation and performance targets as appropriate.
 This adaptability ensures that the budget remains aligned with the desired outcomes, without compromising the underlying business rules that guide decision-making.

-In summary, driver-based planning not only focuses on the activities that drive business performance but also establishes a direct link between budget allocations and actual results.
-By leveraging metrics and resources, you can allocate the right mix of resources and assess performance against targets.
+Compared to traditional budgeting, driver-based planning not only focuses on the activities that drive business performance but also establishes a direct link between budget allocations and actual results.
+By leveraging metrics and KPIs, you can allocate the right mix of resources and assess performance against targets.
 The flexibility within driver-based planning enables adjustments to be made while maintaining consistency in the underlying business rules.
 With this approach, you can make informed decisions based on real-time data, ensuring accountability and driving success for your organization.

 Connecting results to resources